gotamist/other/README.md

 This repository contains a few machine learning projects, that do not have a deep-learning component.
-Decision Trees, SVMs, Naïve Bayes, SVMs, dimensionality reduction, clustering (Guassian Mixture models, k-means).
+Decision Trees, SVMs, Naïve Bayes, SVMs, dimensionality reduction, clustering (Gaussian Mixture models, k-means).

-Other elements in the thought process, such as exploratory data analysis, cross validation, feature importance, data normalization, appropriate visualization, choosing the complexity of the model, evaluation of the model are considered
+Other elements in the thought process, such as exploratory data analysis, cross validation, feature importance, data normalization, appropriate visualization, choosing the complexity of the model, evaluation of the model are considered.

 ## Ensemble methods

-HereThis is a classification problem on the [census income data set](https://archive.ics.uci.edu/ml/datasets/Census+Income) from the UCI Machine Learning repository.
+This is a classification problem on the [census income data set](https://archive.ics.uci.edu/ml/datasets/Census+Income) from the UCI Machine Learning repository.
 The problem is to look at various characteristics of a person such as the number of years of formal